davedwight/davedwight/README.md

-### Hi there 👋 I'm Dave

-- 🔭  I’m currently working on Family Promise Service Tracker.
-An iPad first application to log field services to the homeless and homeless at-risk.
-- 🌱  I’m currently learning solidity
-- 📫  How to reach me: [Twitter](https://twitter.com/daveydavejr) | [Email](mailto:dpdwight@gmail.com)

 <h1 align="center">Hey there 👋, I'm Dave</h1>
 <h3 align="center"> A Full Stack Engineer with experience in business ops, analytics, and leadership</h3>